Entities

 A ‘value chain cap’ will protect companies in the value chain with no more than 1,000 employees from the trickle-down effect, by limiting the information that undertakings in scope of the CSRD can request from them to information specified in the VSME standard.

-The Commission also intends to revise the ESRS, with the aim of substantially reducing the number of data points, clarifying provisions deemed unclear and improving consistency with other pieces of legislation.
-The obligation to adopt sector-specific standards is removed too.
+The ESRS are being revised with the aim of substantially reducing the number of data points, clarifying provisions deemed unclear and improving consistency with other pieces of legislation.
+The delegated act revising the first set of ESRS is expected to be adopted in the first half of 2026.
+EFRAG has published in December 2025 the draft simplified ESRS.